streetcomplete/StreetComplete/CONTRIBUTING.md

 ### Suggesting new quests

+- Requires **no programming knowledge**!
+- May require no OpenStreetMap knowledge!

 We appreciate all quest ideas you and others have, but some ideas cannot be added into the app due to various design decisions and requirements.
 This is required in order to make a great app for all users of StreetComplete, whose contributions actually help the OpenStreetMap project.
 A quest which nobody can solve and where users potentially choose wrong options adding wrong data to OpenStreetMap hurts not only OSM, but also this app.

 What you need to do: